Uremic poisoning in Dogs

-Uremic poisoning, also known as uremia, is a condition that occurs in dogs when the kidneys are no longer able to adequately filter and excrete waste products from the blood, leading to a buildup of these substances in the body.
+Uremic poisoning (uremia) is a condition that occurs in dogs when the kidneys are no longer able to adequately filter and excrete waste products from the blood, leading to an accumulation of these substances in the body.

 Can Occur with the Following Diseases: